sinaghassemi/EnronSpamDetection/README.md

 ```

-First classifaction approach is naive Bayes classifier, as its name implies it uses Bayes' theorem and with the assumption that the features (in our case selected words counts) are independent.
+The first classification approach is naive Bayes classifier, as its name implies it uses Bayes' theorem and with the assumption that the features (in our case selected words counts) are independent.
-We used multinomial naive Bayes classifer where the probability distrution of each feature follows the multinomial distribution where we count number of words in our bag of words.
+We used a multinomial naive Bayes classifier where the probability distribution of each feature follows the multinomial distribution where we count the number of words in our bag of words.
-Although it is regarded as one of the simplest classifiers, it shows relatively good classification performance for text classifiation.
+Although it is regarded as one of the simplest classifiers, it shows relatively good classification performance for text classification.

-Same as all sklearn classifiers, first we fit the classfier on the training data then the classifier is applied over the test set.
+Same as all sklearn classifiers, first we fit the classifier on the training data then the classifier is applied over the test set.
 The predicted outputs and also the probabilities are then used to measure the performance metrics which will be seen in the following parts.